shineability/laravel-azure-blob-storage/README.md

 $filesystem = AzureBlobStorage::container('images');
 ```

-The facade is bound to the `Connector` class, which is used to create a container filesystems factory for a given connection.
+The facade is bound to the `Connector` class, which is used to create a container filesystem factory for a given connection.

 ## Testing